← The journal Vertical M&A Guides February 19, 2026

 Blackbaud

-The dominant strategic acquirer in nonprofit software, Blackbaud targets businesses that extend its platform across the nonprofit technology stack.
-The company has the financial resources, domain expertise, and customer base to integrate acquisitions effectively.
-Founders considering Blackbaud should expect a thorough due diligence process focused on product fit, customer overlap, and integration feasibility.
+Blackbaud targets businesses that extend its platform across the nonprofit and social impact technology stack.
+Founders considering Blackbaud should expect diligence focused on product fit, customer overlap, security, data quality, and integration feasibility.

 Bonterra (Apax Partners)